cedlemo/OCaml-GObject-Introspection/README.md

   * GISignalInfo — Struct representing a signal
   * GIVFuncInfo — Struct representing a virtual function
   * GIRegisteredTypeInfo — Struct representing a struct with a GType

+## G. Info Structures hierarchy and type coercion functions.

+     GIBaseInfo
+       +----GIArgInfo
+       +----GICallableInfo
+             +----GIFunctionInfo
+             +----GISignalInfo
+             +----GIVFuncInfo
+       +----GIConstantInfo
+       +----GIFieldInfo
+       +----GIPropertyInfo
+       +----GIRegisteredTypeInfo
+             +----GIEnumInfo
+             +----GIInterfaceInfo
+             +----GIObjectInfo
+             +----GIStructInfo
+             +----GIUnionInfo
+       +----GITypeInfo

+It determines the need to cast structures.
+For example `GIArgInfo` need only to be casted to `GIBaseInfo`.

+GIFunctionInfo need to be casted to `GICallableInfo` and to `GIBaseInfo`.

+So each module will (except `GIBaseInfo`), will have functions for type coercion like :

+    GIArgInfo.to_baseinfo
+    GIArgInfo.from_baseinfo
+    GIFunctionInfo.to_baseinfo
+    GIFunctionInfo.from_baseinfo
+    GIFunctionInfo.to_callableinfo
+    GIFunctionInfo.from_callableinfo